lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

         easily.
 Get more information about this interactivity by clicking the "Help" button at the top of the graphic (see red arrow on the image above).

-    After creating a 2d scatter plot or a parallel plot OmniOpt will try to display the corresponding file (html, png) directly on the ZIH system.
+    After creating a 2D scatter plot or a parallel plot, OmniOpt will try to display the corresponding file (`html`, `png`) directly on the ZIH system.
 Therefore, it is necessary to login via ssh with the option `-X` (X11 forwarding), e.g., `ssh -X taurus.hrsk.tu-dresden.de`.
-    Nevertheless, because of latency using x11 forwarding it is recommended to download the created files and explore them on the local machine (esp. for the parallel plot).
+    Nevertheless, because of latency using x11 forwarding, it is recommended to download the created files and explore them on the local machine (esp. for the parallel plot).
 The created files are saved at `projects/<name_of_optimization_run>/{2d-scatterplots,parallel-plot}`.

 1. **Getting the raw data:**
-    As a second approach the raw data of the optimization process can be exported as a CSV file.
+    As a second approach, the raw data of the optimization process can be exported as a CSV file.
     The created output files are stored in the folder `projects/<name_of_optimization_run>/csv`.